mazerius/rx-extensions/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details

 ## References

 [1].
 Waiting for proceedings.

-## Data Sets
-The data sets used for the evaluation of Khronos, discussed in [1], can be downloaded from: https://ufile.io/g3tvehcw
-# rx-extensions
+[2].
+Peros, Stefanos & Stéphane, Delbruel & Michiels, Sam & Joosen, Wouter & Hughes, Danny.
+(2019).
+Khronos: Middleware for Simplified Time Management in CPS.
+127-138.
+10.1145/3328905.3329507.